tzfrann/ArtRareDex/README.md

 Currently, the Pokédex is a living archive that updates as new designs are finished.

 - **Status:** 18 / 1,025 Illustrated
-- **Current Goal:** Completing the first 18 icons of the collection.

 ---